- Product Catalog

 High-volume, low speed fans come in very large sizes, from seven feet up to 24 feet, with operating speeds ranging from 61-220 rpm.
 These fans typically come in multiple horsepower (hp) options, including 5/8 hp, 3/4 hp, or 1 hp.
 Though large in size, HVLS fans are made from lightweight materials and can be conveniently installed permanently or temporarily depending on the application needs.
 While HVLS fans are typically ceiling-mounted, Indventech can also provide wall-mounted or standalone complimentary fan integrations, depending on the available space and other application-specific considerations.

 Due to the larger fan size, HVLS fans don’t require high speeds to move air.
-The slower, steadier speed and longer fan props push large volumes of air from the ceiling and down to the floor.
+The slower, steadier fan speed and longer fan props push large volumes of air from the ceiling and down to the floor level.
 The air moves horizontally until reaching a column or wall, which then projects airflow upward and sideways.
 When the air rises again, it is pushed down again by the HVLS fan, creating continuous airflow through the space.

 This process is called evaporative cooling, which is the principle that explains why a person feels cooler in a breeze.
 The fan does not actually change the physical temperature of the air flowing down, but will naturally evaporate moisture generated by processes, from livestock, humid weather, or other sources.
 Humidity makes air feel warmer, so removing it from the air ultimately creates a more comfortable environment.

 Commercial HVLS fans also work to evenly distribute warm air during the winter.
 When heating a building, there will be different temperature zones within a space localized near heating ducts and up near ceilings.
-Warm air rises while cold air falls, making it cooler near the floor.
+Warm air rises while cold air falls, making it cooler near the floor level.
 An HVLS fan pushes the warm rising air back down and mixes it with the cooler air to create more evenly distributed temperature across the facility.

 HVLS fans are ideal for operations that have equipment or obstacles that may impede proper airflow from a wall or floor fan.
 Since the fans are typically positioned along the ceiling, the air column circumvents equipment to reach people or livestock.
 HVLS fans facilitate increased comfort by evenly distributing temperatures in wintertime and making personnel feel cool in the summer without constantly adjusting HVAC equipment.

-An HVLS fan also increases energy efficiency, since the fan has larger props to move more air without drawing more power to increase speed.
+An HVLS fan also increases energy efficiency, since the fan has larger props to move more air without drawing more power to increase fan speed.
 The low-horsepower nature of HVLS fans ensures that a building won’t need to draw excess energy to power the equipment while still creating good airflow.

 Additionally, HVLS fans promote better health and wellness.
 Controlling humidity and moisture can prevent bacteria buildup on wet surfaces.
 The constant air circulation helps to avoid condensation and dry up moisture, preventing unexpected slick floors.
 An HVLS fan may also be used to bring in fresh air into spaces that contain air pollutants, or to draw the pollutants from the space and out of the building.